How Much Heat and Other Basic Utilities Does My Landlord Have to Provide?

 This agreement is illegal and unenforceable if someone over 65 or under 5 years of age lives in the leased property.

-The landlord is not responsible for a tenant who controls her own heat and chooses a temperature less than 68 degrees Fahrenheit.
+The landlord is not responsible for a tenant who controls their own heat and chooses a temperature less than 68 degrees Fahrenheit.

 Don't withhold payment of rent unless you are prepared to move.
 Your landlord may be able to evict you if you don't pay the rent.
 If you get an eviction notice, call Pine Tree Legal.

-Read more about your landlord's "warranty of habitability" and how to enforce it in The Rights of Tenants in Maine.
+Read more about your landlord's responsibility to provide you with safe and healthy housing, also known as the "warranty of habitability" and how to enforce it in Rights of Maine Renters: Unsafe or Unfit Housing.

 Read more about the most recent heating assistance news.